owais12-lgtm/splitkeeb/journal.md

 ---

 ## 13/6/26 - 6 hours
-I made part of my dev board schematic, I used Kai Pererra's guide to make this.
+I made part of my dev board schematic, I used Kai Pererra's guide to make this. some of parts i messed up were the 8 IO VDD pins, and wiring the decoupling capacitors.i also had to replace the NCP1117 twice cuz both those were the wrong ones and had to be replaced
 <img width="400" alt="image" src="https://github.com/user-attachments/assets/280801a3-224a-4c95-ae09-801efadf0785" /> <img width="400" alt="image" src="https://github.com/user-attachments/assets/ef2c2af7-f595-43bf-bf64-52caebfa0b14" />

 I finished the other part of my dev board schematic, this one took way longer than I expected.